Quality Rated - Help

 Children with Disabilities

-Since this child will be in your classroom for possibly 3 months you should have the same knowledge of this child’s needs that his “regular” teacher would have.
+Yes, since this child will be in your classroom for possibly 3 months you should have the same knowledge of this child’s needs that his typical teacher would have.
 The child will have the same need to have any modifications made no matter what classroom they are physically in, and you will need to have access to the same goals and plans for this child so you can best meet his or her needs.

 Use of TV, Videos, and Computers

 A Nintendo Wii, or any other video game system that utilizes a screen, is considered in ERS to be “screen time”.
-The same type of activity played on video games, that people justify using because it promotes physical activity, can frequently be achieved without using a screen.
-For example dancing or exercising can be led by a child or the teacher instead of turning on the tv or video for guidance.
+The same type of activity played on video games that programs use because it promotes physical activity, can frequently be achieved without using a screen.
+For example, dancing or exercising can be led by a child or the teacher instead of turning on the tv or video for guidance.

 A television that is stored in a classroom and is not in use will not be included in scoring screen time.
-The assessor will ask the teacher how the television is used if it is in the room and not on during the observation.
-The staff answers will be considered in scoring.
-It should be noted that a television does take up space in the room, so it may interfere with traffic, activity area space or supervision.
+It should be noted that a television does take up space in the room, so it may interfere with traffic, activity area space, or supervision.

 Quality Rated Frequently Asked Questions (FAQ)